-Born in Bogotá in 1995, Santiago Cañon-Valencia has been praised as one of the most promising cellists of his generation.
-His main musical mentors have been Henryk Zarzycki in Colombia, James Tennant in New Zealand and Andres Díaz in the United States.
-He is currently pursuing his Master's degree studying with Wolfgang Emanuel Schmidt at the Hochschule für Musik Franz Liszt Weimar, and will continue his studies under Professor Schmidt at the renowned Kronberg Academy, specifically designed for the education and support of gifted young artists.
+Born in Bogota in 1995, Santiago Cañón – Valencia has been praised as one of the most promising young cellist of his generation.
+His major musical mentors have been Henryk Zarzycki in Colombia, James Tennant in New Zealand and Andres Diaz in the USA.
+He is currently pursuing his Further Masters degree with Wolfgang Emanuel Schmidt at the Kronberg Academy.

-Santiago has been a guest artist of the Cartagena International Music Festival on several occasions and he participated at the Verbier Festival Cello Academy.
-He was invited to play at the opening concerto of the First Waikato International Cello Fest 2016 in Hamilton, New Zealand.
+Santiago has been a guest artist several times at the Cartagena International Music Festival and was part of the Verbier Festival Academy (Cello) 2016 and also was the responsible for the official opening concert of the First Waikato International Cello Festival 20016 in Hamilton, New Zealand.

 His debut CD of solo 20th Century works has been internationally acclaimed by the Strad Magazine and others.
 Consecutively, he has just released two new recordings consisting of Russian cello sonatas and popular pieces of the cello repertoire with pianist Katherine Austin.
 All of his recordings have been made under the Atoll label in New Zealand.
 Santiago has been sponsored by the Mayra & Edmundo Esquenazi Scholarship through the Salvi Fundation since 2011 also, he is a recipient of the MPower ArtistGrants 2016 by the Sphinx Organization and will also receive the prestigious Monini Prize at the Spoleto Festival 2017 in July in Italy.